Dirty Durham: How the Bull City Does Agritourism

 This is what agritourism is: a way to let visitors tour and engage with agriculturally focused sites and activities.

-Durham’s commitment to local businesses is evident at breweries and restaurants like Fullsteam Brewery, Piedmont, Local 22, Bull City Burger and Brewery, Foster’s Market, and Watts Grocery, all of which are intentional about sourcing ingredients intentionally in brews and plates.
+Durham’s commitment to local businesses is evident at breweries and restaurants like Fullsteam Brewery, Piedmont, Local 22, Bull City Burger and Brewery, and Foster’s Market, all of which are intentional about sourcing ingredients intentionally in brews and plates.
 There are many more, offering seasonal delights whenever possible, and composting leftovers to fuel the next round of delicious eats.

 Waller Family Farm is perfect for picking berries as they blossom.
 Lyon's Farms sells produce at a number of partners in Durham.
 Elodie Farms located in Rougemont has over 70 goats and has all sorts of parties for children and adults, and be sure to check out their farm dinners.
 Hux Family Farms has their famous goat yoga and meditation sessions nearly every weekend — an unfor-goat-able experience.